Education services guidelines

 Childcare and preschool

-We can pay the reasonable cost of services provided in a childcare facility including:
+We can help pay the reasonable cost of services provided in a childcare facility including:

 - The childcare or preschool place, if this would not have been necessary before the accident.